New Webster Hall permits filed to begin the renovation

 Martinez & Johnson Architecture, the company that has restored several venues including Kings Theatre in Brooklyn, Paramount Theatre in Iowa and the Cincinnati Music Hall, will be doing the work on the building, according to the documents.

 The face-lift at Webster “was supposed to be a short closure for minor renovations,” former VP of concerts Heath Miller said in August.
-The “short-term closure” became long-term and the staff was told to expect the venue to reopen in about 18 months, he added, though an updated timeline has not yet been released.
+The “short-term closure” became long-term and the staff was told to expect the venue to reopen in about 18 months, he added.

-The new owners, Brooklyn Sports & Entertainment and AEG Presents, did not immediately respond to a request for comment.
+The new owners, Brooklyn Sports & Entertainment and AEG Presents, did not have an updated timeline available.

 Planned work to the venue includes transforming the existing Marlin concert room, one of five party spaces in the venue, into a waiting room.
 Miller was also told the new owners were eyeing to reopen with a heavy focus on concerts instead of club nights and parties.